Mahmoudi1993/SICAP/README.md

 Data augmentation using smart slicing is a data augmentation technique wherein we create a random subset of an original image.
 This helps our model generalize better because the object(s) of interest we want our models to learn are not always wholly visible in the image or the same scale in our training data.

-For example, imagine we are creating a deep learning model that recognizes contain multiple objects in a Company.
-We may have a camera streaming images to an object detection model reporting when a person is visible.
-The several people are not always completely in frame, nor are they constantly the same distance from the camera.
-A smart crop is a great choice as an augmentation technique in this case.

 ![show_0](https://github.com/Mahmoudi1993/SICAP/assets/74957886/eaf94e67-4980-4898-9121-a3d2441953ff)